mpheath/make-scite-collection/patch.md

 False None True and as assert async await break case \
 class continue def del elif else except finally for \
 from global if import in is lambda match nonlocal not \
-or pass raise return try while with yield
+or pass raise return try type while with yield

 keywordclass.python=$(keywordclass.python3) $(keywordclass1.python3)
 ```

 #### python: Update builtins and modules

-Generated from Python 3.11.2 final win32.
+Generated from Python 3.12.0 final win32.

 ```
 substylewords.11.1.$(file.patterns.py)=\